The federal energy tax credits have expired

 • • 14-20 SEER efficiency

-[VERIFY] Choosing between a mini-split and central air system is one of the most important HVAC decisions, and the right answer depends entirely on your home's existing infrastructure.
+Choosing between a mini-split and central air system is a major HVAC decision, and the right answer depends entirely on your home's existing infrastructure.
 Mini-splits excel in homes without ductwork, offer superior efficiency and zoning, but come with visible indoor units.
-Central air provides seamless whole-home comfort through existing ducts but loses efficiency through duct losses.
+Central air provides whole-home comfort through existing ducts but loses efficiency through duct losses.

 Mini-Split vs Central Air: Complete Comparison Table